You would think using a stencil would be pretty straight forward, right? Well...

 Stenciling Tip #5

-Our stencils are made from a very durable, lightweight polypropylene so taking care of it is easy as.
+Our stencils are made from a very durable, flexible, lightweight and reusable high quality Mylar plastic so taking care of it is easy as.

 Just wash up after each use as you would your brushes (taking care especially if an intricate design).
 So if you have used a water based paint, wash up in water.